pjhesbest/anatomy-of-a-bash/README.md

 done
 ```

+Now for the rest of the script, whenever you call the variable <code>${input}</code>, the script will utilised whatever file/value was provided when the script was run (e.g. <code>-i path/to/contigs.fasta</code>).
+This is done for all the flags you need for your script to operate as intended while providing flexibility.
+The input doesnt need to be file paths, it can be values, chunks of text.

-You can change this to have as many or as few flags are you want.
-It is important to ensure that your help message (encoded in the function <code>Help</code> as described above), is as written.
-So if your defined your help message as <code>help</code> or <code>Help_message</code>, that is what you need to place at <code>h)Help; exit;;</code>.
-When the hep message the run (e.g. <code>myscript.sh -h</code>), the script will terminate immediately after printing the help message, you acheive this by having <code>exit;;</code>.
+You can change this to have as many or as few arguments as you want.
+It is important to ensure that your help message (encoded in the function <code>Help</code> as described above), is as written to reflect the contents of the <code>while</code> argument.
+When the help message is called (e.g. <code>assembly.sh -h</code>), the script will terminate immediately after printing the help message, you acheive this by having the default bash function <code>exit</code> in <code>h)Help; exit;;</code>.

 A final feature you can take advatage of is utilising a <code>true</code>/<code>false</code> statement in the argument definement (e.g <code>B)bandage=false;;</code>).
 Say for example you have an assembler - such SPAdes - that will produce a optional output that you sometimes want it to generate, like a bandage plot.
-You can add a flag <code>-B</code> when you want SPAdes to generate the bandage output, or omit it in order to resort to the default, which in the example is false (to not perform).
-If you do this you will later have to include an <code>if</code> statement in order to enact this in both a <code>true</code> and <code>false</code> scenario (this will be covered later).
+You can add a flag <code>-B</code> when you want SPAdes to generate the bandage output, or omit it in order to resort to the default, which in the example is false (i.e. to not perform).
+If you do this, you will later have to include an <code>if</code> statement in order to enact this in both a <code>true</code> and <code>false</code> scenario (this will be covered later).

 ### Producing error messages

 When you begin incorporating flags, its important that you set up some error messages to help people troubleshoot why the script might not be working for them.
 As by default, the error messages produced by BASH might not be the most informative to someone unfamiliar with the language.

 Recall in the help message there where two types of input flags, required and optional.
 Lets go about creating error messages based on those two categories, starting with the required arguemnts.
-In a scenario where a user did not define a required argument, we need to inform them what they have missed.
+In a scenario where a user did not define a required arguments, we need to inform users what they have missed.
 We will do this with <code>if</code> statements.

 ```{sh}
 if [[ -z ${inpput} ]]; then echo -e "ERROR: -i, input is missing"; Help, exit 1; fi
 ```
-The logic of this <code>if</code>  statement, is in the sitaution where <code>-i</code> is not defined, utilising the the <code>-z</code> string, which means that the if statement is true if the string is empty (i.e. <code>\${input}</code> does not exist/is empty because <code>-i</code> was not provided), then the following action is performed.
-That action is to print a message, then call the Help function, which will print the help message to remind the user what the function of the script are, then close the script with exit 1.
-If the statemet is not true (i.e <code>\${input}</code> is not empty), the the <code>if</code> statement ends (<code>fi</code>, for finish), and the script continues.
-There are additional features to if statements that will be covered later, but they are very powerful tools to utilise in your script.
+The logic of this <code>if</code>  statement, is in the situation where <code>-i</code> is not defined - the <code>-z</code> string - which means that the if statement is true if the string is empty (i.e. human language: <code>\${input}</code> does not exist/is empty because <code>-i</code> was not provided), then the following action is performed.
+That action is to print a message (<code>"ERROR: -i, input is missing"</code>), then call the <code>Help</code> function, which will print the help message to remind the user what the flags of the script are, then close the script with exit 1.
+If the statemet is not true (i.e human language: <code>\${input}</code> is not empty, before a input was provided), the <code>if</code> statement ends (<code>fi</code>, for finish), and the script continues.
+There are additional features to <code>if</code> statements that will be covered later, but they are very powerful tools to utilise in your script.

-For optional argument, we don't need to colapse the script if not file or value was provide when the scrip was run, instead it can be set to a default.
+For optional argument, we don't need to colapse the script if no file or value was provide when the scrip was run, instead default value/path can be utilised.
 In the help message, we stated that the default number of threads was 4.
 So we set it as such using another <code>if</code> statement.

 ```{sh}
 if [[ -z "${threads}" ]]; then threads=4; fi
 ```

 The same logic as before is applied, except this time we set the threads variable to the default value before ending the <code>if</code> statement (<code>threads=4; fi</code>).
 Now in the script, unless a <code>-t</code> value was given, whenever <code>${threads}</code> is called the default value will be used.
 You can even add more to this statement, to include a message to inform the user that the default value has been applied.

 Have a go and write the following if statements:

-1. To the optional <code>-t</code> flag, add a message that the number of threads is the default value.
+1. For the optional <code>-t</code> flag, add a message that the number of threads is the default value.
-2. The error message for the scenario where -o has not been provided
+2. An error message for the scenario where <code>-o</code> has not been provided
 3. Make the <code>-o</code> an optional flag and default the output directory to the current working directory

 <details>